-Early literacy isn’t teaching our children how to read at an early age; rather, it lays the foundation that they will need later in life to become successful readers.
-This foundation comprises six fundamental pre-reading skills that we, as parents, need to nurture and include vocabulary, print motivation; print awareness; narrative skills; letter knowledge; and phonological awareness.
-Once we understand what these skills require, we can add five guiding practices that can strengthen that foundation through play, singing, writing, reading, and talking with our children.
+Early literacy isn’t teaching our children how to read at an early age; instead, it lays the foundation that they will need later in life to become successful readers.
+This foundation comprises six fundamental pre-reading skills that we, as parents, need to nurture and includes vocabulary, print motivation; print awareness; narrative skills; letter knowledge; and phonological awareness.
+Once we understand these skills, we can add five guiding practices that strengthen that foundation through play, singing, writing, reading, and talking with our children.

-Looking at these pre-skills and what we can do to help build these skills can seem a daunting task, but take heart; you have libraries and their staff ready to help you gather the tools needed and act as guides to help you build these foundations.
+Looking at these pre-skills and what we can do to help build these skills can seem daunting, but take heart; you have libraries and their staff ready to help you gather the tools needed and act as guides to help you build these foundations.
 Also, we will take a moment to break down these skills to make them more manageable.
-Look for more articles giving tips and ideas on how you can incorporate the five building blocks into your daily routines.
+Look for more articles giving tips and ideas on incorporating the five building blocks into your daily routines.

 Six Early Literacy Skills

-Vocabulary is knowing the names of things and is extremely important for your child to develop as they begin to read.
-By the age of 5, your child should have a vocabulary of 2,200 to 2,500 words.
-By the time they are 6 years old, they should have an expressive (words they say) vocabulary of 2,600 words but have a receptive (words that they understand) vocabulary of 20,000-24,000 words.
+Vocabulary is knowing the names of things; it is essential to your child’s development as they begin to read.
+By age 5, your child should have a vocabulary of 2,200 to 2,500 words.
+By the time they are six years old, they should have an expressive (words they say) vocabulary of 2,600 words but have a receptive (words that they understand) vocabulary of 20,000-24,000 words.

 Print awareness is the ability and understanding that print is organized in a certain way.
 It also means teaching our children that print moves from left to right and from top to bottom when we read.
 We also want to point out that words consist of individual letters and that spaces appear between words.
-The reason print awareness is important is that it allows our children to “develop letter/sound correspondence, word reading skills, [and] the ability to read and understand the text.”
+Print awareness is essential because it allows our children to “develop letter/sound correspondence, word reading skills, [and] the ability to read and understand the text.”

-Narrative skills are the ability to understand and tell stories, describe things and events.
-These skills are important as they help our children learn the structure of a story (beginning, middle, and end), predict what will happen next in the story, understand what they are reading, and build their critical thinking skills.
+Narrative skills are the ability to understand and tell stories and describe things and events.
+These skills are essential as they help our children learn the structure of a story (beginning, middle, and end), predict what will happen next in the story, understand what they are reading, and build their critical thinking skills.

-Letter knowledge is learning that letters have names, that they are different from one another, and specific sounds go specific letters.
+Letter knowledge is learning that letters have names and are different from one another, and specific sounds go to specific letters.
 An example of letter knowledge would be your child’s ability to tell you the name of the letter “M” and the sound it makes.
-You can help your child develop this skill through a variety of reading/writing activities.
+You can help your child develop this skill through various reading/writing activities.

-You can use alphabet books, picture books, and/or signs and labels to point out different letters and the sounds they make.
+You can use alphabet books, picture books, and signs and labels to point out different letters and the sounds they make.

 While the term, phonological awareness, can seem intimidating on its own, as our children’s first teacher, we can’t let it scare us.
 By helping our children develop this skill, they learn to hear and manipulate the smaller sounds in words.
 Phonological awareness includes the ability to hear and create rhymes, to say words with sounds or chunks left out, and the ability to put two-word chunks together to make a word. (e.g., say a word with a pause between syllables (“mon” and “ster”) and have your child guess the word you are trying to say).
 Most children who have trouble with this skill will have difficulty in learning how to read.